wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ## Block registration using block.json

-In addition to registering blocks within Meta Box array, you can also register blocks using a `block.json` file.
+In addition to registering blocks within the Meta Box array, you can also register blocks using a `block.json` file.

-MB Blocks supports registering blocks using a `block.json` file, it respects WordPress standard so the registration steps are exactly the same as native WP block registration.
+MB Blocks supports registering blocks using a `block.json` file, it respects WordPress standards so the registration steps are the same as native WordPress block registration.

 WordPress recommends using `block.json` for block registration because of [these benefits](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#benefits-of-using-the-metadata-file).